zammad/zammad-admin-documentation/system-variables/current-user.rst

    In situations where e.g. schedulers or triggers run, this most likely is nothing you want to use.

-.. csv-table:: Current User System Variables
+.. csv-table:: Current User Variables
    :header: "name", "variable", "example"
    :widths: 20, 10, 20